Miura-Ori

 Keywords: origami, paper folding, Miura-ori, Miura fold, trigonometric functions

 Miura-ori (Miura fold) is one of the most famous ways of folding paper in origami.
 When we hear the word origami, we probably first imagine a paper model in the shape of an animal or a boat.
 These simple shapes often serve as the first step into the fascinating world of paper folding.
-But there are also origami that take several hours or even days of skilful work.
+But there are also origami pieces that take several hours or even days of skilful work.

-Origami in science
+Origami in Science

 Using origami in robotics is also advantageous.
 Robots designed using origami have the potential to be faster, cheaper and easier to manufacture than robots created using traditional techniques.